Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Perspectives and suggested observables

 Our results seem to indicate a specific region where the onset of the mixed phase should be mainly located: $2<\rho_B/\rho_0<4$, $T \leq 50-60~MeV$, for realistic asymmetries $\alpha \sim 0.2-0.3$.
 A key question is if such a region of the phase space can be explored by means of Heavy-Ion-Collisions.
 In refs.\cite{ditoro,erice08} it is shown that even collisions of stable nuclei at intermediate energies ($E/A \sim 1-2~GeV$) make available the pertinent ($T,\rho_B,\alpha$) region where the phase transition is expected to occur.

 In this respect we can refer to the reaction $^{238}U+^{238}U$ (average isospin asymmetry $\alpha=0.22$) at $1~AGeV$ that has been investigated in ref.\cite{ditoro}, using a consistent Relativistic Mean Field approach with the same interactions, for a semicentral impact parameter $b=7~fm$, chosen just to increase the neutron excess in the interacting region.
 The evolution of momentum distribution and baryon/isospin densities in a space cell located in the c.m. of the system has been also studied.
 After about $10~fm/c$ a local equilibration is achieved still in the compressed phase, before the fast expansion.
 We have a unique Fermi distribution and from a simple fit the ``local'' temperature can be evaluated.
 A rather exotic nuclear matter is formed in a transient time of the order of $10-20~fm/c$, with baryon density around $3-4\rho_0$, temperature $50-60~MeV$, and isospin asymmetry between $0.2$ and $0.3$, likely inside the estimated mixed phase region.

-We note that high intensity $^{238}U$ beams in this energy range will be available in the first stage of the FAIR facility \cite{fair,horst} and also at JINR-Dubna in the Nuclotron first step of the NICA project \cite{sissakian08}.
+Of course a relatively higher beam energy will allow to enter more deeply into the mixed phase.
+Such energies will however be available in the next future.
+In particular we notice that high intensity $^{238}U$ beams in this energy range would be delivered in the first stage of the FAIR facility \cite{fair,horst} and also at JINR-Dubna in the Nuclotron first step of the NICA project \cite{sissakian08}.

 Which are the observable effects to look at if we enter and/or cross the mixed phase?